 Hong Kong Children’s Discovery Museum

-Hong Kong Children’s Discovery Museum, G/F, Island Residence, 163 Shau Kei Wan Road, Sai Wan Ho, Hong Kong,9845 5272, info@childrensdiscoverymuseum.hk, www.childrensdiscoverymuseum.hk
+Hong Kong Children’s Discovery Museum, G/F, Island Residence, 163 Shau Kei Wan Road, Sai Wan Ho, Hong Kong, 9845 5272, www.childrensdiscoverymuseum.hk

 Hong Kong Heritage Museum

-This family-friendly museum is a delight for kids with plenty to see and do.
-You’ll likely spend most of your time in the Children’s Discovery Gallery on the ground floor.
-It’s split into different areas each designed to teach kids about Hong Kong’s heritage.
-There’s a reconstruction of the Mai Po Marshes wetland area where kids can sort fish from shrimps, build birds that inhabit this area, wear masks of different animals looking through their eyes to see what they see; and listen to the sound of Egret birds to name a few delights.
-Then there’s the Archaeology section where kids can restore broken pots; draw on transparencies and place them on a projector to decorate their own ceramic pot and The New Territories Village zone with its reconstructed dwelling.
+This family-friendly museum is a delight for kids, with plenty to see and do.
+You’ll likely spend most of your time in the Children’s Discovery Gallery on the ground floor which is split into different areas designed to teach kids about Hong Kong’s heritage.
+There’s also a reconstruction of the Mai Po Marshes wetland area where kids can sort fish from shrimps, build birds that inhabit this area, wear masks of different animals (and see what they see); and listen to the sound of egret birds.
+In the Archaeology section, restore broken pots, draw on transparencies and place them on a projector to decorate your ceramic pot.
+And visit The New Territories Village zone to witness reconstructed dwellings.
+Keep up-to-date on new exhibitions here.

 How much: Free